 Maasai Mara National Reserve is located in SW Kenya and it is comprised of the northern tip of the Mara Serengeti Ecosystem.
-However, the Maasai Mara only forms a small 1500 sq kilometer section of the greater 25,000 sq kilometer ecosystem.
-The Maasai Mara reserve is also contiguous with the Serengeti National Park that lies south of the border in Tanzania.
+Therefore, the Maasai Mara reserve is contiguous with the much larger Serengeti National Park that lies south of the border in Tanzania.
+Additionally, Maasai Mara forms a small 1500 sq kilometer section of this greater 25,000 sq kilometer ecosystem.

 After our arrival at the Maasai Mara Sopa Lodge we set out immediately to get in a late afternoon game drive.
 We were in luck because we would soon learn that our guide was one of the best in Kenya.